spinscale/crystal-aws-lambda/README.md

 zip -j bootstrap.zip bin/bootstrap
 sls deploy
 ```

-Now you will have one HTTP endpoint deployed, one scheduled event running every 10 minutes and one lambda listening on an SQS queue - which can be triggered by sending a message to it.
-You can also run `sls info` to get the exact HTTP endpoint.

-The configuration of the above can be found in the `serverless.yml` file.

 In order to monitor executions you can check the corresponding function logs like this